 Keep reading to learn about the top five reasons why all market researchers need infographics.

 1. The Brain Loves Visuals

 The human brain has a high preference for visuals.
 Although we’ve been communicating with one another for close to 30,000 years, we’ve only been communicating through written words for about 3,700 years.
-It’s no wonder our brains are wired to process visuals faster than text.
+It’s no wonder that our brains are wired to process visuals faster than text.

-When you use visuals to highlight your research findings, you become a thought-leader in the minds of your audience.
+When you use visuals to highlight your research findings, you become a thought leader in the minds of your audience.
 Color visuals alone increase a person’s willingness to read your content by 80 percent.

 2. Multiple Infographic Types to Choose From

 You should also use infographics to share your marketing research because you have so many types to choose from.
 This makes it simple to select a type that aligns with your studies and findings, as well as your visual identity.

 Every marketer wishes they could get their content to go viral.
 With an infographic, you greatly increase your chances of your message going viral through PR coverage.